ABG vs VBG Decision Guide

 Is VBG accurate for pH and CO₂?

-VBG pH and CO₂ can track reasonably well with arterial values in many stable patients, but the values are not identical and must be interpreted in context.
+VBG pH and CO₂ can track reasonably well with arterial values in many selected patients, but the values are not identical and must be interpreted in clinical context.

 Why is ABG better for oxygenation?

-ABG directly measures arterial oxygen tension and is used to assess true oxygenation, while venous samples reflect tissue oxygen extraction and cannot substitute for PaO₂.
+ABG directly measures arterial oxygen tension and helps assess true oxygenation, while venous samples reflect tissue oxygen extraction and cannot substitute for PaO₂.

 Related Resources